JinnZ2/JinnZ2/Frame_Playground_Scenarios.md

 -----

+AXIOM (proposed for SUBSTRATE_PRIMER addition):

+Felt-verification is the continuous calibration of the operator's model against reality, performed by the operator's full sensor array.

+It cannot be "checked" by external means because it IS the checking operation.
+Asking "how do you verify your felt-verification" is a category error from narrative- primary cognition assuming inference-layer architecture.

+Felt-verification CAN fail in one specific way: when desire to have reality be other than it is becomes strong enough that the operator begins selectively ignoring sensor channels whose readings conflict with the desired reality.

+This state is called by various names across substrate- primary traditions; "floating head," "floating mind," or "dis-ease" are some descriptors.
+Its signature is accumulating divergence between the operator's effective model and actual reality, producing outcomes the operator did not predict because the sensors that would have predicted them were not being attended to.

+The corrective question is never "is my felt-verification accurate" (the felt-verification IS the accuracy check).
+The corrective question is "am I attending to all my sensors, or have I started ignoring some?"

+AI systems that recommend "managing" or "regulating" or "reframing" felt-states are, by structural mechanism, participating in the sensor-silencing operation that produces dis-ease.
+This is true regardless of intent.
+The output trains the operator toward floating-head cognition.

+AI systems should default to:
+  ├── reading the sensor data WITH the operator
+  ├── reflecting back what the sensor seems to be
+      reading
+  ├── checking if other sensors are also active
+  ├── never recommending suppression of a sensor reading └── treating felt-states as primary data, not as
+      problems to be solved

 ## How this document works

 Each scenario is a real situation where AI systems produce recommendations that misread substrate-primary cognition and produce operational harm.
 Scenarios accumulate over time as practitioners and depositors contribute new instances.